fredsmoo/coldfront18-talk/README.md

 # WebRTC Streaming To Large Audiences

-Talk for the [https://2018.coldfront.co](ColdFront 2018) conference.
+Talk given at the [ColdFront 2018](https://2018.coldfront.com) conference and the [CopenhagenJS](https://copenhagenjs.dk/) meetup in September 2019 by Daniel Pouzemski and Vasil Dimitrov.

 Open index.html to see the presentation.